BeautifulTovarisch/node-template/README.md

 ### What is this repository for? ###

-A quick-start webpack template that includes a dev-server, react + babel and redux pre-install.
-It also comes with environment-specific webpack builds for convenience.
+A barbones node.js server with webpack set up.

 ### How do I get set up? ###

+Start by `git clone ajre@bitbucket.org:cgis_development/node-scaffolding.git` into the desired directory.

-Simply run `yarn` or `yarn install` to install the dependecies.
+Then run `yarn` or `yarn install` to install the dependecies.

+Spin up your node server ( run with nodemon for development ) by typing `npm start`.
+This will also run `yarn run dev-build` for convenience.

 After that's done, running `yarn run dev-server` will start the webpack-dev-server with hot-reloading enabled.